Full Spectrum Family Medicine

 Highlights of the Curriculum

 In July 2022 we launched our version of “clinic first.”
-The goals of clinic first are to improve continuity for residents and their clinic patients; improve patient access; minimize resident time away from clinic to no more than 2 weeks unless on an away rotation; improve resident wellness; and to reinforce that the clinic is where we learn to be family physicians.
+The goals are to improve continuity for residents and their clinic patients, improve patient access, prioritize resident availability for continuity care, improve resident wellness, and reinforce that the clinic is where we learn to be family physicians.

 We transformed the curriculum to create more time in clinic for residents, especially during the R1 and R2 years.
-Mini-blocks in some of our more inpatient heavy rotations will allow concentrated clinic time that is free from inpatient responsibilities.
-Resident schedules will be more predictable allowing for return visits for patients who need them.
+Mini-blocks during some of our more inpatient heavy rotations allow protected clinic time that is free from inpatient responsibilities.
+Resident schedules are more predictable allowing for return visits for patients who need them.

-We will measure continuity and access to ensure that we are meeting our intended goals and check in with residents and faculty to evaluate the new changes.
+We measure patient-facing and resident-facing continuity to ensure that we are meeting our intended goals and check in regularly with residents and faculty to evaluate any changes.

 Diverse Training Sites

-- Rotations at UW Medical Center, Harborview, Northwest Hospital, Seattle Children’s Hospital, Veteran’s Administration, and many other community sites
+- Rotations at UW Medical Center Montlake, UW Medical Center Northwest, Harborview Medical Center, Seattle Children’s Hospital, Veteran’s Administration, and many additional community sites

-- Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) opportunities – experience the five state region during elective rotations
+- Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) Residency Network opportunities – experience the five state region during elective rotations

 Collaborative Learning